pdsam/feup-lpoo/docs/README.md

  - [x] Abstract Factory enabling to switch the view to be implemented both in lanterna and swing.
  - [x] Implement the time based element in the game (pushing new lines into the board on a time base).
  - [x] Implment the row checker.
+ - [ ] Blocks that fall from sky(Big red horizontal block in the above picture)

 ## Design